10 Best Forex Cards in India for Students and Tourists in 2025

 • Fastest transfers – funds received abroad in 12-48 hours

-• Get card lost insurance coverage free upto 1.5 lakh.
+• Get card lost insurance coverage free up to 1.5 lakh.

 #5.
 HDFC Multi Currency Platinum Forex Card